History of Air New Zealand: Mount Erebus disaster

-1970s

-Female ANZ airline stewards won an important victory in 1979 when the ombudsman declared that the airline was blatantly discriminating against them by denying them equal promotion and pay raise opportunities with their male counterparts.
-The airline and the union representing the airline employees had been unsympathetic to the females plight – one complaining female steward had her house shot at by an unidentified gunman – but the ruling of the ombudsman (who is an extremely powerful figure in NZ) ensured that the discrminatory practices against the female stewards were ended.

 1980s

 In 1981 Air New Zealand ordered its first wide-bodied Boeing type; the Boeing 747-219 was delivered, starting the replacement of the DC-10s.
 The DC-10s were leased out, the last service being in 1983, and all were sold by the end of 1986.

 In 1982 the first Air New Zealand flight to London in its own right (via Papeete and Los Angeles) took place.
 Air New Zealand was now a global airline.
 By 1988, the airline was operating weekly roundtrip Boeing 747 service between Auckland and London via Dallas/Fort Worth.

 In 1985 the first Boeing 767-200s were delivered.
 This type filled the medium range and payload gap vacated by the DC-8 and DC-10s.
 This allowed the airline to service the trans-Tasman route with a more intensive frequency to the major capitals not allowed by the larger Boeing 747s.
 Flights to Perth also used the aircraft.
 The Boeing 767 was also used for main trunk domestic services.

+Female cabin crew won an important victory in 1988 when the Equal Opportunities Tribunal declared that the airline was blatantly discriminating against them by denying them equal promotion and pay raise opportunities with their male counterparts.
+The airline and the union representing the airline employees had been unsympathetic to the females plight – one complaining female steward had her house shot at by an unidentified gunman – but the ruling ensured that the discrminatory practices against the female cabin crew were ended.

 Air New Zealand, along with Qantas helped to pioneer Extended range, Twin engine, Operations ETOPS.
 This allowed use of the efficient Boeing 767 over long range water routes.
 Originally the 767s were to stay within two hours flying time of an acceptable airport but this extended to three and even four hours.
 (The ETOPS rating is applied to individual aircraft, not the type in general.
-Today all twin engine commercial types can be rated to ETOPS standard, usually as part of a 'new aircraft' program such as the Embraer E-190.)
+Today all twin engine commercial types can be rated to ETOPS standard, usually as part of a 'new aircraft' programme such as the Embraer E-190.)